Study Shows Hydraulic Fracturing Boosts Local Economies

 The authors also find that each region is affected differently, with some benefiting more than others.
 For example, the estimated effect on housing prices was much larger in North Dakota’s Bakken shale and Pennsylvania’s Marcellus shale than in other regions.

-Co-author Janet Currie, of Princeton, adds: “Communities that have banned fracing would perhaps have seen less benefit.
-The heterogeneity in effects lends support to the idea that local communities should have a voice in decision making about fracing.
-It will also be important to think about whether it is possible to compensate individual people in local communities who experience the costs of fracing without participating in the benefits.”
+Co-author Janet Currie, of Princeton, adds: “Communities that have banned fracking would perhaps have seen less benefit.
+The heterogeneity in effects lends support to the idea that local communities should have a voice in decision making about fracking.
+It will also be important to think about whether it is possible to compensate individual people in local communities who experience the costs of fracking without participating in the benefits.”

 Despite the heterogeneity, the overall trend is clear, says Greenstone: “All in all, the current data shows that on average the overall benefits to local communities outweigh the costs.”

 For media requests, contact: Vicki Ekstrom High at email@example.com